BosqueLanguage/BosqueCore/docs/language/expressions.md

 ```

 ## Parameters/Variables/Captures
 Variables in Bosque are of the form `[_a-z][_a-zA-Z0-9]`.
 Local variables can be declared using a `let` for immutable bindings or `var` for mutable bindings.
-Parameters are
-always immutable -- except for `this` in a `ref` method and `self` in a `ref` method or `action`.
+Parameters are always immutable -- except for `this` in a `ref` method and `self` in a `ref` method or `action`.
 Variables and parameters can be captured by lambda constructors and are immutable within the lambda scope.
 As Bosque is _referentially transparent_ there are no modes that are needed for the lambda captures.
 See also [let/var bindings](statements.md).

 ## Literal StringOf Expressions
+-- In Progress --
 Typed strings provide a direct way to expose otherwise latent information about the data that is stored in a string -- e.g. a zipcode, CSS attribute, part ID, etc. The format information is given by a `Validator` type (see [Validator Types](types.md)) and a conforming string literal.

 ```none